Congratulations! You've received an award. What to do next:

 Why is it taking so long?

-ORS is the authorized institutional office to submit proposals, negotiate awards and accept awards.
+SPARC is the authorized institutional office to submit proposals, negotiate awards and accept awards.
 A faculty member may not accept an award on behalf of the university.
-If a faculty member does sign an agreement, even if it’s sent directly to them, they put themselves at risk personally.
+If a faculty member does sign an agreement, even if it's sent directly to them, they put themselves at risk personally.
 Any difficulties during the conduct of the project could result in personal liability and the inability of the university to provide protection.
 While a contract may appear at first brush to be straightforward and simple, there is a good deal of language often included (or not included) which presents problems of ownership, legal obligations, and certain actions to which the university cannot agree.
-If a faculty member receives an award document directly, s/he should immediately contact ORS and deliver the document to that office.
+If a faculty member receives an award document directly, s/he should immediately contact the SPARC office and deliver the document to that office.

 Sometimes revisions to agreements may result in lengthy delays; other times the award is straightforward and can be agreed to immediately.
 During these negotiations, sponsored programs staff may contact the PI to clarify issues related to the programmatic scope of work and/or budget modifications.
 Every award is reviewed to ensure consistency between the approved proposal and the award instrument.
 It is also reviewed for existing approvals for animal or human subject involvement prior to the fund number being released to the PI.